The Awakening Process

 What is faith?

 Faith is just another face of fear.
 It is a defensive mechanism of the frightened heart trying to rule over the doubting mind.
 Fear overshadows reason and gives rise to faith.
 Let’s be honest; this is not a faith and trust business, this is a self-verification business.

 I consider that the Buddha’s real teaching is “Figure it out for yourself”.
 If Prince Siddhartha made it on his own, you can too.
 The Buddha was just some guy who got serious and figured it out for himself, so maybe that’s his real teachings – that you can figure it out for yourself.
 Maybe the point is that he wasn’t a sort of deity but that he was just a guy like you or me.

 Truth has no teaching, requires no guru, and is not a spiritual pursuit.
 The search for truth is not a spiritual endeavor and never was.
 The last thing you need is more knowledge.
 Waking up is not a theoretical subject one masters through study and comprehension.
 Much of the teachings you will read in your life is a finger pointing at the finger pointing at the moon rather than at the moon.

 There’s no outside authority.
-You have to verify everything yourself.
+You have to verify everything yourself, directly, without the obstruction and distorting filters of interpreters or middlemen.
 If you adopt something someone said, it’s only after you have verified it for yourself.
 You must sort this out for yourself because your self is the thing to be sorted.
 You are on your own.
 The first rule in this business is that you are on your own.

 At the moment, as humankind, we are living our worst case scenario.
 So don’t rely on the beliefs that we see around as the norm.
 Cultivate a skeptic mind and approach.
 Open your eyes.
 Look.
 Nourish your discontent.
 Start fresh.
 Think for yourself.
 Trust in self reliance.
 You’re completely on your own.